DmxLarchey/Kruskal-AlmostFull/README.md

 - when `Base := Prop` then the formula `∃ₜ n, ∃ i j, i < j < n ∧ ...` means exactly `∃ n i j, i < j < n ∧ ...` which in turn is equivalent to `∃ i j, i < j ∧ ...`;
 - when `Base := Type`, the `∃ₜ n, ...` quantifier is informative, ie identical to `{ n | ... }`;

-The existential quantifiers binding `i` and `j` which are non-informative in either case.
+The existential quantifiers binding `i` and `j` are non-informative in either case.
+The `af R` predicate does not contain enough information to compute the exact position of a good pair.
+Only a bound under which one such pair must exist can be extracted.
 See the discussion below for more details on the proof of `af_recursion` and the computational contents of the `af` predicate.

 # Some results contained in Kruskal-AlmostFull